280north/narwhal/docs/browser-deployment.md

 If you are using a JSGI server, you can use Narwhal's server application to host the individual modules dynamically.
 The application also sends updated versions of your modules when they change.
 For performance, the server induces browser caching by selecting a unique URL and an expiration date in the distant future.
 The module loader provides a global "require" function.

 Each individual module will be wrapped by the server in a bit of code that will register the module factory with the loader.
 This defers execution of the module and adds it to the loader's module factory table.
-To avoid interferring with line numbers, the server condenses the entire boilerplate onto a single line.
+To avoid interfering with line numbers, the server condenses the entire boilerplate onto a single line.

     require.register({ // no newline
         "bar/baz": // no newline
-        function (require, exports, module) { // no newline
+        function (require, exports, module, system, print) { // no newline
             // module text here
             // */ and newline here to break out of comments }